Khamull/StratregyImplementation/README.md

-# Simples Strategy Desing Pattern Implementation base on the GOF book Desing Patterns
+# Simples Strategy Desing Pattern Implementation base on the GOF book Design Patterns

 This repository contains examples of design patterns implemented in C#.
 Each example is contained in a separate C# file.